jackmaden/philosophybreak/src/pages/articles/what-is-consciousness/index.md

 There is one crucial difference between us and cameras in this example, however: as humans, we _consciously experience_ the images that we capture — we have a felt-experience of _seeing_ the cucumber.
 And we wouldn't attribute this kind of rich inner experience to a camera: on our terms, when they take photos, cameras experience nothing at all.

 The story of what happens when we look at cucumbers, therefore, seems incomplete: it explains 'how' the image of the cucumber is physically captured, but misses the crucial point about consciousness. _Why_ is this physical process accompanied by a felt-experience?
 And _how_ is the nature of this conscious experience determined?
-Is it part of the physical causal system, or simply an extraneous mental accompaniment – or neither?
+Is it part of the physical causal system, simply an extraneous mental accompaniment — or neither?

 These questions represent what philosopher David Chalmers has dubbed the 'hard problem' of consciousness.
 In his 1995 essay [Facing Up to the Hard Problem of Consciousness](http://www.consc.net/papers/facing.html), he writes: